Oddville, MTV

-Oddville, MTV was an American variety television series starring Rich Brown.
+Oddville, MTV is an American variety television series starring Rich Brown (as host Frank Hope), co-host David Greene, and announcer Melissa Gabriel.
 The series premiered June 16, 1997, on MTV.

 History

-Oddville, MTV was based on the New York City public-access television cable TV series Beyond Vaudeville that Rich Brown hosted from 1987 to 1996.
+Oddville, MTV was based on the New York City public-access television series Beyond Vaudeville that Rich Brown hosted (as Frank Hope) and David Greene co-hosted from 1987 to 1996.
 Like before, the background puppets and Joey the Dancing Monkey appear again, with Joey having an updated look and only showing up during the musical segments without being called to the stage.
+Beyond Vaudeville director Steve Korn served as a creative consultant on the series.